duphlot/VISTA/README.md

   Your browser does not support the video tag.
 </video>

-*Preview of the soICT system analyzing videos and answering questions in real-time*
+*Preview of the VISTA system analyzing videos and answering questions in real-time*

 **Note**: If the video doesn't display above, you can [download and view it here](media/record.mov)